Morality, Sins, & Depravity

 Deadly: Torture and rape

-Mortal: Intentionally and willingly assisting Triumverati in pursuit of their goals
+Mortal: Willingly assisting Triumverati in pursuit of their goals (above and beyond basic existence)

 Deadly: Converting to the Triumverati